January 9, 2017: The College Football Playoff National Championship Game will be played in Tampa, Florida.

 Perfect for when Cupid steals your heart… or your bike.

+Michael Rose-Ivy’s valentine will hit you like 1/8th of a ton of bricks.
 Remember that time Mikale Wilbon actually got to play and he looked really good?

 Vincent Valentine is ready to help you erase any doubts about commitment issues and let your boo know that you’re in it for the long haul.